 Air filter?
 Yep, gotta have a clean and oiled air filter on standby.

-Seat Concepts - pending
+Seat Concepts - seats

 Manufacturer labels and stampings